 I didn’t mention this in my review because frankly there were so many other baffling things to point out about the Magic Keyboard Folio, but I can confirm my unit does this too and it’s extremely unbecoming of a $250 keyboard accessory https://t.co/2M5iqOKaYI

 Not only does this make the Magic Keyboard Folio feel cheap but it has me really concerned about ever dropping my iPad while in the case.
 If all it takes is my finger to move the keyboard this much, I can only imagine what’ll happen if it falls from a desk or table.
 This also isn’t a problem at all on the standard Magic Keyboard, which keeps the keyboard in place no matter how much you fiddle with it.
 Call it nitpicking if you want, but for an accessory that costs $249, it’s not a good look.

-The Magic Keyboard Folio is available for purchase now, and as mentioned above, it’ll set you back $249.
+, and as mentioned above, it’ll set you back $249.
 That’s a little cheaper than the $299 starting price for the Magic Keyboard, but not by much.
 You can get it direct from Apple’s website, or via third-party retailers like Amazon and Best Buy.

 It’s also worth noting that the Magic Keyboard Folio only works with the iPad (2022) — not any of the other models.
 Apple’s bound to make versions available for the iPad Air and Pro at some point, but for now, this is an iPad (2022)-only accessory.

 Similar to the conclusion of my iPad (2022) review, I’ve enjoyed using the Magic Keyboard Folio while also recognizing it’s a product I can’t quite recommend.